Skip to content

 VoiceOver on mobile devices (iOS) only supports numbers read out properly to a maximum of 99,999.00.
 On amounts above this value, VO reads numbers digit by digit.

-To enhance the Copy & Paste experience of copying numbers into other applications (Excel), you may use the clean_copy_value property – it will then provide a second number, without thousand separators and to have a comma/dot (depending on the locale) as the decimal separator.
+To enhance the Copy & Paste experience of copying numbers into other applications (Excel), you may use the cleanCopyValue property.
+It will then provide a second number, without thousand separators and to have a comma/dot (depending on the locale) as the decimal separator.
 This number is not visible, but will be used when selecting & copying the whole number on the first click to the system clipboard.

 You can enable this feature on all your NumberFormat components by using the Provider: